 The central highlands reach up to 1800 metres with many national parks starting above 1500 metres in elevation.
 Contrast this with the tropical beaches of the coast and you have a varied country to enjoy.

-8) Pristine beaches
+8) Pristine beaches in Madagascar

 Madagascar’s beaches are probably one of the most undiscovered secrets of the Indian Ocean.
 You can choose between Nosy Be or one of the northern islands, Ile Sainte Marie or the southern beaches near Ifaty or Fort Dauphin.